WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-10-17-run-the-ci-pipeline-during-pull-request.md

   </p>
 </div>

-The definition of done in my projects is that the PBI is set to done when the pull request is finished (because we deploy the feature automatically to prod when thePR is completed).
+The definition of done in my projects is that the PBI is set to done when the pull request is finished (because we deploy the feature automatically to prod when the PR is completed).
 Additionally, I select to delete my branch after merging.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/08/Complete-the-Pull-Request.jpg"><img loading="lazy" src="/assets/img/posts/2020/08/Complete-the-Pull-Request.jpg" alt="Complete the Pull Request" /></a>